onyxdevtutorials/interview-prep-angular-nodejs-terraform-docker-aws/README.md

 Once you're connected to the bastion host, you can directly access the database:

 `psql -h <db-endpoint> -U <username> -d <db-name>`

+Once connected to the database, you can type `\l` to list all the databases managed by the PostgreSQL server you are connected to.

+Type `\dt` to list all the tables in the current database.

+Type `\d products` or `\d users` to get information about each of these tables.

+## Add New Migration File

+Assuming CWD is `backend`, `npx knex migrate:make <migration-file-name> --knexfile ./src/knexFile.ts --migrations-directory ../migrations`.

 ## Version History